 3. Any finite intersection of sets in T\mathcal{T} is also in T\mathcal{T}.

-A set is closed if its complement is open.
-In familiar spaces like the real line, closed sets often contain their boundary, but that is not the definition.
+• Closed set: a set whose complement is open.
+On the real line, closed sets often contain their boundary, but that is a consequence, not the definition.

 f(x)=x2f(x)=x^2